apache/flink/docs/dev/table/connect.md

 This allows not only for better unification of APIs and SQL Client but also for better extensibility in case of [custom implementations](sourceSinks.html) without changing the actual declaration.

 Every declaration is similar to a SQL `CREATE TABLE` statement.
-One can define the name of the table, the final schema of the table, a connector, and a data format upfront for connecting to an external system.
+One can define the name of the table, the schema of the table, a connector, and a data format upfront for connecting to an external system.

-The **connector** describes the external system that should be used as a source and/or target of data.
+The **connector** describes the external system that stores the data of a table.
 Storage systems such as [Apacha Kafka](http://kafka.apache.org/) or a regular file system can be declared here.
 The connector might already provide a fixed format with fields and schema.

 Some systems support different **data formats**.
-For example, one can encode the rows of a table in CSV, JSON, or Avro representation before writing them into a file.
+For example, a table that is stored in Kafka or in files can encode its rows with CSV, JSON, or Avro.
 A database connector might need the table schema here.
 Whether or not a storage system requires the definition of a format, is documented for every [connector](connect.html#table-connectors).
 Different systems also require different [types of formats](connect.html#table-formats) (e.g., column-oriented formats vs. row-oriented formats).
 The documentation states which format types and connectors are compatible.

 The **table schema** defines the schema of a table that is exposed to SQL queries.
-It forms the interface between the "external world" and the "table world".
+It describes how a source maps the data format to the table schema and a sink vice versa.
 The schema has access to fields defined by the connector or format.
-The schema can use one or more fields for extracting or ingesting [time attributes](streaming.html#time-attributes).
+It can use one or more fields for extracting or inserting [time attributes](streaming.html#time-attributes).
 If input fields have no determinstic field order, the schema clearly defines field names, their order, and origin.

-The subsequent sections will cover each definition part ([schema](connect.html#table-schema), [connector](connect.html#table-connectors), and [format](connect.html#table-formats)) in more detail.
+The subsequent sections will cover each definition part ([connector](connect.html#table-connectors), [format](connect.html#table-formats), and [schema](connect.html#table-schema)) in more detail.
 The following example shows how to pass them:

 <div class="codetabs" markdown="1">
 <div data-lang="Java/Scala" markdown="1">